open5e/open5e/source/monsters/tome-of-beasts/E/eleinomae.rst

-**Reed Flower Net.** *Ranged Weapon Attack:* +7 to hit, range 5/15 ft., one Large or smaller creature. *Hit:* The target has disadvantage on Wisdom saving throws for 1 minute, and is restrained.
+**Reed Flower Net.** *Ranged Weapon Attack:* +7 to hit, range 5/15 ft., one Large or smaller creature. *Hit:* The target has disadvantage on Wisdom saving throws for 1 minute, and is :ref:`srd:restrained`.
 A creature can free itself or another creature within reach from restraint by using an action to make a successful DC 15 Strength check or by doing 5 slashing damage to the net (AC 10).